Eastmain (Cree Nation): History

 Henry Hudson, during his exploration of the bay with his name, first made contact with the Crees of James Bay in 1610.
 After spending the winter of 1668–1669, explorers Pierre-Esprit Radisson and Médard des Groseilliers convinced the English Crown, primarily Prince Rupert of the Rhine that a colonial enterprise in the bay would yield wealth in minerals and fur.
-This led to the creation of the Hudson Bay Company.
+This led to the creation of the Hudson's Bay Company.
 As a result, the trading outposts were established in the region and the fur trade boomed.

-Eastmain got its name in 1730 by the local Hudson Bay trading post that had become the company's trading headquarters for the east coast of James Bay and Hudson Bay.
-The town was known as East Main House and was originally located on the north shore of the Eastmain River, but in 1762, Eastmain was relocated to the south shore because it provided easier access to the town from the James Bay.
+Eastmain got its name in 1730 by the local Hudson's Bay trading post that had become the company's trading headquarters for the east coast of James Bay and Hudson Bay.
+The town was known as East Main House and was originally on the north shore of the Eastmain River, but in 1762, Eastmain was relocated to the south shore because it provided easier access to the town from the James Bay.
 Cree people began to settle in the area and the community of Eastmain was established in the early 18th century, however, the territory was reserved for the use of the Crees only in 1962.